 Rapid Access Addiction Medicine (RAAM)

-RAAM is an integrated care model in Ontario that is led by a psychologist and family physician in consultation with community partners; this eliminates wait times (same-day treatment), reduces alcohol-related emergency department visits and increases client connections to additional community services.
+An integrated care model in Ontario that is led by a psychologist and family physician in consultation with community partners; this eliminates wait times (same-day treatment), reduces alcohol-related emergency department visits and increases client connections to additional community services.

 Queens Family Health Team in Nova Scotia